aronayne/data-engineer-technical-test/README.md

 * Navigate to project home
 * Issue command (replace ENVIRONMENT_NAME with your environment) 'conda create --name ENVIRONMENT_NAME --file requirements.txt'

+# Testing

+To run all tests navigate to data-engineer-technical-test dir and run

+'python -m unittest' .

-# Running the files
+# Running the solution files

+Run below commands from dir of cloned project.

 ## asyncio solution

 Issue command (replace PROJECT_PARENT_DIR with parent dir of project):

-'PYTHONPATH=PROJECT_PARENT_DIR/data-engineer-technical-test python app/src/solutions/SolutionMultiProcessing.py'
+'PYTHONPATH=PROJECT_PARENT_DIR/data-engineer-technical-test python src/app/solutions/SolutionAsyncIO.py'

+For example on MacOS if cloned project into ~ dir use:

+PYTHONPATH=~/data-engineer-technical-test python src/app/solutions/SolutionAsyncIO.py

 ## multiprocessing solution

 Issue command (replace PROJECT_PARENT_DIR with parent dir of project):

-'PYTHONPATH=PROJECT_PARENT_DIR/data-engineer-technical-test python app/src/solutions/SolutionAsyncio.py'
+'PYTHONPATH=PROJECT_PARENT_DIR/data-engineer-technical-test python src/app/solutions/SolutionMultiProcessing.py'

+For example on MacOS if cloned project into ~ dir use:

+PYTHONPATH=~/data-engineer-technical-test python src/app/solutions/SolutionMultiProcessing.py

 ## IDE

 If running solutions from IDE such as PyCharm ensure working directory is set to PROJECT_PARENT_DIR/data-engineer-technical-test/ where PROJECT_PARENT_DIR is the dir project is contained.

-# Testing

-To run all tests navigate to data-engineer-technical-test dir and run

-'python -m unittest' .

 # Watching for DB collection changes